 Welcome to my Energy Psychology® website!
 I hope that you are finding the information and resources helpful.
 This site is regularly updated, so please visit often.
 And now here is some information about me and my work, just in case you’re interested in that sort of thing.

 Since 1974, I’ve been a practicing clinical psychologist, although I became passionate about the mind, psychology and hypnosis during my teenage years.
 In 1968, I graduated from Duquesne University with undergraduate study in philosophy and psychology.
 The day after graduation, I suffered a severe automobile accident and had a near-death experience.
 (For many years after the accident I experienced frequent panic attacks, which I eventually overcame without formal therapy.)
 After recovering from injuries and a spleenectomy, I took a job teaching English, French, theater and civics to 8th graders at a parocial school in Pittsburgh.
 During that time, I discovered the therapeutic value of acting for several of my students.
 In 1969, I also attended graduate school in philosophy at Duquesne and became interested in existentialism and phenomenology.
 However as much as I appreciate philosophy, I needed to pursue a more obviously practical field.
-After traveling the United States and then working as a youth counselor for several years, I completed graduate training in clinical psychology and human development, receiving an MA from the University of Dayton and a doctorate from the University of Pittsburgh.
+After traveling the United States and then working as a youth counselor for several years, I completed graduate training in clinical psychology and human development, receiving an MA from the University of Dayton and a PhD from the University of Pittsburgh.
 I also attended postgraduate study at Kent State University and Youngstown State University.
 My clinical psychology internship was at Dayton Mental Health Center.
-Before entering private practice, I worked in the fields of juvenile corrections, mental retardation, learning disabilities, child welfare, vocational rehabilitation, chemical dependency, and I also taught briefly at Penn State University.
+Before entering private practice, I worked in the fields of juvenile corrections, intellectual and developmental disabilities, learning disabilities, child welfare, vocational rehabilitation, chemical dependency, and I also taught briefly at Penn State University.
 I have been on staff at local hospitals since 1980, consulting with physicians about the care of patients.
 I also consult to therapists at several agencies that service children and families.
 I have been a member of the American Psychological Association (APA) and the Pennsylvania Psychological Association (PPA) since the mid 1970s.
-Since its inception, I have been an advisory board member of the Association for Comprehensive Energy Psychology (ACEP).
+Since its inception, I have been an advisory board member of the Association for Comprehensive Energy Psychology (ACEP) and Past President of that association (2015-2016).

 I have been studying and practicing various approaches to psychological treatment since the early 1960’s.
 The principal approaches have been hypnosis, client centered therapy, gestalt therapy, cognitive-behavioral therapy, Ericksonian hypnosis and psychotherapy, contextual therapy, provocative therapy, couples and family therapy, group therapy, neurolinguistic programming (NLP), eye movement desensitization and reprocessing (EMDR), thought field therapy (TFT), and behavioral kinesiology (BK).
 In the early 1980’s, I offered seminars on NLP, Ericksonian hypnosis, and contextual therapy.
 Since 1993, I have been providing training internationally in Energy Psychology and have developed a multi-faceted approach, Energy Diagnostic and Treatment Methods (EDxTM)™, in which I have been offering certification internationally since 1997.
 Since that time thousands of professionals have been trained in Advanced Energy Psychology/ EDxTM and many are now offering training in this approach.
 (See sections on Energy Psychology/ EDxTM seminars and Certified Practitioners for details.)